Anaminus/roblox-library/modules/Binstruct/README.md

         The zero for this type is an empty struct.

-    {"array", number|any, TypeDef, level: number?}
+    {"array", number, TypeDef, level: number?}
-        A list of unnamed fields.
+        A constant-size list of unnamed fields.

-        The first parameter is the *size* of the array.
-If *size* is a number, this indicates a constant size.
-Otherwise, *size* indicates the name of a field in the parent struct from which the size is determined.
-Evaluates to 0 if this field cannot be determined or is a non-number.
+        The first parameter is the *size* of the array, which indicates a constant size.

         The second parameter is the type of each element in the array.